-Project Sugar Free is my forum to raise awareness about the health effects of sugar and to help others experience freedom from sugar cravings, maybe for the first time in their lives.
+Welcome to Living Sugar Free, my forum to raise awareness about the health effects of sugar and to help others take a break from sugar, maybe for the first time in their lives.
 Most people don’t realize just how addicted they are to sugar, how much sugar they are eating, and how much damage it is doing to their physical, mental and emotional heath.

 Our programs focus on removing added high fructose sugars from the diet, which allows us to recalibrate our brain and body chemistry and change our relationship to food.
-I work with men, women, and families all over the world, using the tools I used in my own recovery to help them build a balanced, fulfilling, happy, and healthy life.
+I work with people all over the world, using the tools I used myself to help build a balanced, fulfilling, happy, and healthy life.
 High fructose sugars, otherwise knows as "free Sugars" are defined by the Institute for Responsible Nutrition as dietary sugars that provide rapidly-absorbed, concentrated doses of fructose.
-Fructose sugars are metabolized in the liver where it is quickly turned to fat, and contributes to obesity and many modern diseases.
+Fructose sugar is metabolized in the liver where it is quickly turned to fat, and contributes to obesity and many modern diseases.
 And, they are addictive.
 High fructose sugars are found in more than 50 different sweeteners including table sugar, honey, molasses, agave syrup and fruit juice.

 Whether your goal is to live sugar free, take a break from sugar, improve your health, or to find freedom from the dieting cycle, we have several ways to help.
 Living Sugar Free offers one-on-one coaching, workshops, and an online 7-Day KickStart.
 Our programs, which provide an everything-you-need-to-know education on sugar, daily checklists, lifetime access to a private sugar free Facebook group, weekly meal plans with delicious easy-to-prepare recipes are designed for anyone wanting to quit eating sugar for a week, a month, or a lifetime.